Smart Ring Health Tracker: What Sensors Actually Matter

 What to Look For When Buying

-- Medical-grade PPG — multi-wavelength (green + infrared), high sampling rate.
-If the listing says "optical heart rate sensor" without "medical-grade," be cautious.
+- Multi-wavelength PPG — green + infrared, high sampling rate.
+If the listing only says "optical heart rate sensor" without details, be cautious.

 - Continuous tracking vs spot-check — some rings only measure HR when you manually trigger it.
 That misses the most valuable data: overnight trends and resting baselines.